 If you own a vacation property, glass may not be covered under your vacation property insurance.
 So, be sure to review your policy and to talk with your provider.

 If you own a vacant property, it’s very unlikely you’ll be able to obtain insurance for your windows.
 Glass is almost always excluded when a property is vacant.
+If this is the case, inform your insurer as soon as someone moves back into the vacant property so your glass coverage can resume.

 At Square One, we include glass coverage on all of our home insurance policies, subject to the policy deductibles.
 Most customers also have the option of reducing this deductible to $0, in exchange for a small additional premium.
-For more information on landscaping and glass coverage, or to get a quote on your home insurance, contact Square One at 1.855.331.6933.

 Home insurance providers will always want to know if you’ve suffered any previous water losses in your home.
 If there is a problem with leaking around your windows, this could affect your insurance rate, and may even make it difficult for you to find a company to insure you, unless you’ve taken steps to prevent any further damage.
 If you have any very expensive, specialty windows, such as skylights or stained glass windows, let your insurance company know.
 Your insurer needs to make an accurate estimate of the cost to rebuild your home should the worst happen.
 If you haven’t informed them of any specialty windows, you may only have enough insurance coverage to replace them with a less expensive variety.